-Below is an observation I am submitting on the proposals for the Bailey Gibson site, from property developer Hines.
-As the site is so large, it is going directly to An Bord Pleanála, bypassing the Council.
+Below is an observation I submitted on the proposals for the Player Wills site, a large site being developed by property developer Hines.
+As the plans are so large, it is going directly to An Bord Pleanála, bypassing the Council.
 You can see the full plans here.

 This ties in with a similar submission I made on the adjacent Bailey Gibson site.
 Comments are welcome to firstname.lastname@example.orgContinue reading “Player Wills: towering above the reasonable”

 Dublin City has presented two options for how traffic should be managed in a future creation of a College Green Plaza.
 Option 3 allows 24 hour deliveries through the plaza – option 4 restricts them to before 11am (as with Grafton Street).

 The ten Green Party councillors on Dublin City Council have made the below joint submission as part of the process.
 The inital answers respond to the direct questions on which option should be chosen.Continue reading “College Green Plaza: the Green Party view”